nikhilbchilwant/AdTech/README.md

 - Highly available : If the system goes down, there will be huge loss of revenue.
 - Highly scalable : The volume is high and it continuously growing e.g. ProSieben's platform handles 600K requests per second.
 - Agile : The platform needs to adapt to the changing business requirements continuously.
+- Low latency : All these steps need to happen without hampering the webpage user experience.

 ## Details